 For the foregoing reasons, the court grants in part and denies in part the plaintiff's motion for attorney's fees and costs.
-An Order consistent with this Memorandum Opinion is separately and contemporaneously issued this $30^{th}$ day of September, 2011.
+An order consistent with this Memorandum Opinion is issued this 30^{th} day of September, 2011.

 RICARDO M. URBINA United States District Judge